makerdao/lockstake/lockstake-overview.md

 * `onKick(address urn, uint256 wad)` - Undelegate and unstake the entire `urn`'s MKR amount.
 Also burn the liquidated amount of staking token (`stkMkr`).
 * `onTake(address urn, address who, uint256 wad)` - Transfer MKR to the liquidation auction buyer.
-* `onTakeLeftovers(address urn, uint256 tot, uint256 left)` - Burn a proportional amount of the MKR which was bought in the auction and return the rest to the `urn`.
+* `onTakeLeftovers(address urn, uint256 sold, uint256 left)` - Burn a proportional amount of the MKR which was bought in the auction and return the rest to the `urn`.
 This again undelegates and unstakes the entire `urn`'s MKR amount (in case any of it was restaked or redelegated during the auction).
 * `onYank(address urn, uint256 wad)` - Burn the auction's MKR (in case of an auction cancellation).

 **Configurable Parameters:**